-3 Steps To Make Sure Consumers Recall Your Brand
+3 Steps To Make Sure Consumers Remember Your Brand

 One day, back when I was in college – during the first week of class, my advertising professor was giving a terrific lecture on the principles and fundamentals of advertising.
 During the lecture, my professor – almost methodically, slowly walked back and forth from one side of the class to the other, often peering at her audience (me and my fellow classmates) as she spoke, as if she was verifying that she had our undivided attention.

 Most of my classmates – myself included, were captivated by the lecture and were totally engaged as she articulated the differences between product advertising and institutional advertising.

 However, at one point during the lecture, she suddenly stopped talking – and pacing, to focus all of her attention on the one student that did not give her his undivided attention.
 Probably due to the fact that he couldn’t seem to put his phone away from texting long enough to even act as if he was interested in the lecture.

 The professor, with a stoic look on her face, stared straight at the student as if she was trying to look through him – then asked the student if he could recall the last point that she had just made prior to her stopping to address him.
 The room seem to grow even more quiet, as if we were all anticipating the student to have some quick-witted reply to her question.

 The student, with a shocked look on his face – (likely from embarrassment) paused for about eight seconds, then said, “Ugh…honestly, I can’t remember.
 Can you repeat it?”
 The professor's response to his request is something that has stuck with me to this day.
 Her response not only helped cultivate the way that I approach each marketing project.
 It also has helped in many other facets in my life.

 The professor told the student, “People remember things that matter to them.”